-3. Prioritize Issues and Opportunities: Using the data collected from steps 1 and 2, customer feedback, and input from other stakeholders, identify the key issues of concern that need to be addressed and key opportunities that can be pursued.
+Using the data collected from steps 1 and 2, customer feedback, and input from other stakeholders, identify the key issues of concern that need to be addressed and key opportunities that can be pursued.
 Then, you MUST prioritize by ranking them according to risk and return.
 You only have so many resources, so prioritizing will help you use them wisely.

-5. Determine Strategic Priorities by choosing the focus areas that allow you to make the greatest impact on your goals, while keeping in mind the key resources (people/time/money) available.
+Choose the focus areas that allow you to make the greatest impact on your goals, while keeping in mind the key resources (people/time/money) available.
 Do you have the resources to support all of your strategic priorities?
 If not, consider reducing the number or scope.
 It’s proven that focusing and executing on a few priorities is more effective than struggling with “too many priorities”.

 Using a structured strategic planning process can help you establish and execute a relevant and effective strategic plan.
 Whether your company is large or small, strategic planning is a critical tool for future success and growth.

 GaMEP’s strategic planning process helps manufacturers establish and execute a relevant and effective strategic plan and is broken into 4 distinct phases: Discovery, Development, Deployment & Plan Management.

 This tip sheet describes the process of the first two phases; Discovery & Development.
 Read Get Your Strategic Plan Off the Shelf, for more information on the Deployment and Plan Management phases.

 By: Andy Helm, Senior Project Manager, Georgia Manufacturing Extension Partnership